 - high standards of programme design, equipment and the application of good industry practice and international legislation; and

 Keeping close control

-We use our gated Project Delivery Process (PDP) to ensure we understand and control risks at key project stages across different business activities.
-The PDP helps us focus on what is important and apply good practice in line with our requirements, as well as international and national standards.
-This includes the application of our Corporate Major Accident Hazard Policy (CMAPP) across Group activities, with a strong emphasis on risk control, and the auditing and assurance of contractors, equipment, personnel competencies and the interfaces between them.
+We use our gated Project Delivery Process (PDP) to understand and control risks at key stages of all our projects.
+The PDP helps us to focus on what is important and apply good practice in line with our requirements, as well as international and national standards.
+This includes the application of our Corporate Major Accident Prevention Policy (CMAPP) across Group activities, with a strong emphasis on risk control, the auditing and assurance of contractors, equipment and service quality, personnel competencies and the interfaces between them.

-We use the PDP to manage CR issues and apply these standards to all operated projects and it also helps us challenge partners in non-operated ventures.
-Specific project types (e.g. seismic, drilling) must meet defined criteria at designated ‘stage gates’.
-Each stage gate has defined actions and deliverables, which must be signed off by a ‘gatekeeper’ who is independent of the project.
+Our operated project types (e.g. seismic, drilling) must meet defined criteria at designated ‘stage gates’.
+Each stage gate has defined actions and deliverables, which must be signed off by an internal, independent ‘gatekeeper’.
 The gatekeeper closely monitors the project’s integrity and performance, identifying and implementing corrective actions when required.